dlorenso/ls-artdmx-php/README.md

 # ls-artnet-php
 ## Art-Net Broadcast Client for PHP

-### Client example
+### Art-Net ArtDmx Client example

-Here is an example that sends 4 dmx channels 10 times to each node it finds on the network, and then exits.
+This project provides an ArtDmx Client written in PHP that will set DMX values to an ArtNet node using UDP Broadcast.

 ```php
 <?php